 The following are some muscles that windmill exercise works:

-Shoulder muscles–The bigger deltoid muscles work for some movements of the shoulder.
-Also, the infraspinatus, supraspinatus, and subscapularis are some muscles that control the more refined movements.
+Shoulder muscles–The bigger deltoid muscles work for some shoulder movements.
+Also, the infraspinatus, supraspinatus, and subscapularis are some muscles that control the more progressive movements.
 Windmill exercise helps to improve mobility and strength of the muscles.

 Trapezius and Rhomboids–These are present across your scapula and responsible for holding your shoulders during windmills.
 These are important for the stability of the joints and maintaining the correct posture.

-Core–The core makes up the erector spinae, rectus abdominis, and oblique muscles.
+Core–The core comprises the erector spinae, rectus abdominis, and oblique muscles.
 It also comprises the diaphragm and the pelvic floor.
-These muscles work for creating the intra-abdominal pressure to give support to the spine during the lift.
+These muscles create intra-abdominal pressure to support the spine during the lift.

-Gluteus maximus–This is the major hip extensor in your body.
-It becomes active in windmill exercise when you bend forward and then stand again.
+Gluteus maximus–This is the primary hip extensor in your body.
+It becomes active in windmill exercise when you bend forward and stand again.
 It is not different from a deadlift.

 Hamstrings-These muscles are on the posterior of your thighs.
 These work for the hip extension as they work with gluteus muscles.
 If leaning forward feels hard, the muscles might become too tight.
 Also, windmill exercise is excellent for improving the flexibility of the hamstrings as you move.